 • Explains how chant develops ensemble musicianship • Provides understanding of building intuitive musical phrasing for ensembles at all levels • Develops music reading skills • Sharpens listening skills • Teaches ensemble intonation • Provides an aural model with the CD for conductors to learn chant • Connects and validates music learning theories of the past 50 years

 Grammy-nominated conductor James Jordan is Professor of Conducting and Senior Conductor at Westminster Choir College in Princeton, New Jersey.
-He is conductor of The Westminster Schola Cantorum and the internationally acclaimed Westminster Williamson Voices.
+He is the conductor of The Westminster Schola Cantorum and the internationally acclaimed Westminster Williamson Voices.

 James Whitbourn is a composer and an Honorary Research Fellow at St Stephen’s House, Oxford.